Exercises D

 Compute the observed frequency of the response variable for White and Black respondents and compare them with those expected under the fitted Poisson model.

 Evaluate whether the data exhibit overdispersion relative to the Poisson model.
+Moreover, fit a quasi-Poisson model and check the diagnostics.
+Note: this point requires you have already studied quasi-likelihoods, discussed in Unit E.

-Optional: assess whether it might be appropriate to fit a zero-inflated model to these data.
+Assess whether it might be appropriate to fit a zero-inflated model to these data.